WoltLab/docs.woltlab.com/docs/migration/wsc54/php.md

 ## Emails

-The `Mailbox` and `UserMailbox` classes no longer store the passed `Language` and `User` objects, but the ID instead.
+The `Mailbox` and `UserMailbox` classes no longer store the passed `Language` and `User` objects, but the respective ID instead.
-This reduces the size of the serialized email when stored in the background queue.
+This change reduces the size of the serialized email when stored in the background queue.

-If you inherit from the `Mailbox` or `UserMailbox` classes you might experience issues if you directly access the `$this->language` or `$this->user` properties.
+If you inherit from the `Mailbox` or `UserMailbox` classes, you might experience issues if you directly access the `$this->language` or `$this->user` properties.
-Adjust you class to favor composition over inheritance if possible.
+Adjust your class to use composition instead of inheritance if possible.
 Use the `getLanguage()` or `getUser()` getters if using composition is not possible.

 See [WoltLab/WCF#4389](https://github.com/WoltLab/WCF/pull/4389) for details.